1. Rayon

 Rayon is a regenerated cellulose fiber that has been made to be used as a substitute for silk.
 It is sometimes called artificial silk due to its silk-like appearance and properties.

-Man-made fibers have low heat-resistant and catch fire more quickly and easily than natural fibers.
+Man-made fibers have low heat resistance and catch fire more quickly and easily than natural fibers.
 It's not good to use clothes made from man-made fibers while working near a fire, such as in the kitchen.
 Furthermore, the fibers require much attention while washing and ironing because excessive heat in hot water and iron can damage their structure.

 Man-made fibers are a great alternative to natural fibers.
 These fibers have a variety of properties that make them ideal for many kinds of applications.
 In general, man-made fibers are strong, durable, and have a variety of colors and textures that can be customized to meet customer needs.
 However, they can sometimes be less comfortable to wear and may not be as breathable as natural fibers.